puppetlabs/puppetdb/documentation/puppetdb_connection.markdown

 [confdir]: {{puppet}}/dirs_confdir.html
 [puppetdb_conf]: ./connect_puppet_server.html#edit-puppetdb\.conf

 The `puppetdb.conf` file contains the hostname and port of the [PuppetDB][puppetdb_root] server.
-It is only used if you are using PuppetDB and have [connected your Puppet master to it][connect_to_puppetdb].
+It is only used if you are using PuppetDB and have [connected your Puppet Server to it][connect_to_puppetdb].

-The Puppet master makes HTTPS connections to PuppetDB to store catalogs, facts, and new reports.
+The Puppet Server makes HTTPS connections to PuppetDB to store catalogs, facts, and new reports.
 It also uses PuppetDB to answer queries, such as those necessary to support exported resources.
-If the PuppetDB instance is down, depending on the configuration of the Puppet master, it could cause the Puppet run to fail.
+If the PuppetDB instance is down, depending on the configuration of the Puppet Server, it could cause the Puppet run to fail.
 This document discusses configuration options for the `puppetdb.conf` file, including settings to make the PuppetDB terminus more tolerant of failures.

 ## Location